Create Remote Config

 2. Segment users

-Qonversion Remote Config has a flexible set of options to target a desired user segment.
+Qonversion Remote Config has flexible options to target a desired user segment.

 Segment users by: